unruly/unruly-puppet/README.md

 $ ./lint-and-test.sh # run puppet parser to validate files, and pdk test on all modules
 ```

+### Smoke Testing with Docker

+This functionality is currently in development.

 ## Versioning

 unruly-puppet is versioned with tags against the master branch e.g. `v0.0.10`